-22. Data retention
+23. Data Retention

-22.1.
+23.1.
 Data will not be kept for longer than is necessary.
 Unrequired data will be deleted as soon as practicable.
-Some educational records relating to former pupils or employees of the school/academy may be kept for an extended period for legal reasons, but also to enable the provision of references or academic transcripts.
+Some educational records relating to former pupils or employees of the Trust/school/academy may be kept for an extended period for legal reasons, but also to enable the provision of references or academic transcripts.
 Paper documents will be shredded or pulped, and electronic memories scrubbed clean or destroyed, once the data should no longer be retained.
+Volume deletion of electronic files, based on request by the Trust/school/academy, will be carried out by our IT partner, via an agreed and scheduled process.

-23. DBS data
+24. DBS Data

-23.1.
+24.1.
 All data provided by the Disclosure and Barring Service (DBS) will be handled in line with data protection legislation; this includes electronic communication.
 Data provided by the DBS will never be duplicated.
 Any third parties who access DBS information will be made aware of the data protection legislation, as well as their responsibilities as a data handler.

-24. Monitoring and review
+25. Monitoring and Review

-24.1.
+25.1.
 This policy is reviewed every two years by the DPO/Deputy DPO and the Trust Board.
 The next scheduled review date for this policy is recorded on the cover page of this policy.

-Data Retention Schedule
+Appendix A - Data Retention Schedule